openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Response {#batch-credential_response}

-A successful Batch Credential Response MUST contain all the requested credentials.
+A successful Batch Credential Response MUST contain all the requested Credentials.
 The Batch Credential Response MUST be sent as a JSON-encoded object using the `application/json` media type.

 The following claims are used in the Batch Credential Response: